• HOME

 We know that if, say, one hundred 30-year-old men are randomly selected from around the country to run a mile as fast as they can, we are likely to see a close approximation to a standard distribution curve of the runner’s finishing times.
 A small number of the fastest at one end, a small number of the slowest at the other, and everyone else forming a bell-shaped hump between the two.

 Similarly, if 100 30-year-old Americans—or 40-year-olds, or 50-year-olds, etc.—are randomly selected from around the country, and their income earning “ability” ranked, we will see the same bell-shaped distribution curve.
-Those who, in a manner of speaking, excel at free market “competition” will be at one end; those who fail miserably in this arena at the other, and a bell-shaped hump in the middle.
+Those who, in a manner of speaking, excel at free market “competition” (= high income earners) will be at one end; those who fail miserably (= low income earners) at the other, and a bell-shaped hump in the middle.

 It’s likely that if we were to rank these individuals according to the extent to which they begin their day with a satisfying sense of purpose, and end it with a satisfying sense of accomplishment, their “satisfaction” distribution curve would track fairly closely (but not exactly) with their “income earning ability” curve.